Group object: Definition

 Note that this is stated in terms of maps – product and inverse must be maps in the category – and without any reference to underlying "elements" of the group object – categories in general do not have elements of their objects.

 Another way to state the above is to say G is a group object in a category C if for every object X in C, there is a group structure on the morphisms Hom(X, G) from X to G such that the association of X to Hom(X, G) is a (contravariant) functor from C to the category of groups.

+Yet another way to state the above is to define a group object as a monoid object in the cartesian monoidal category (that is, the monoidal category where the product is × and the unit is the terminal object 1), together with an inverse morphism satisfying the above conditions.